GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

 ## Advanced usage

-### Healthcheck
+### Health check

-For information about configuring the service's healthcheck, see the [documentation](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml#health_checks).
+For information about configuring the service's health check, see the [documentation](https://cloud.google.com/appengine/docs/flexible/python/how-instances-are-managed#health_checking).

 ### Autoscaling

-For information about configuring the service's autoscaling, see the [documentation](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml#services).
+For information about configuring the service's autoscaling, see the [documentation](https://cloud.google.com/appengine/docs/flexible/python/reference/app-yaml#services).

 ### Quota